IntelPython/portable-data-parallel-extensions-scipy-2024/content/en/docs/kde-python.md

 weight: 3
 ---

-Since SYCL builds on C++, we are going to use `pybind11` project to generate Python extension.
+Since SYCL builds on C++, we are going to use the `pybind11` project to generate a Python extension.
 We also need Python objects to carry USM allocations of input and output data, such as `dpctl` ([Data Parallel Control](https://github.com/IntelPython/dpctl.git) Python package).
 The `dpctl` package also provides Python objects corresponding to DPC++ runtime objects:

 | Python object         | SYCL C++ object   |